serin113/blifs/README.md

 # blifs
 Simulate and generate 2D cellular automata in a console by using formatted files.
-(Will probably have an `ncurses` version sometime.)

 Sample files are in the `boards` & `rules` folders.